NxPKG/khulnasoft-docs/content/firewall/cf-firewall-rules/cloudflare-challenges.md

 ### Managed challenge (recommended)

-Managed challenges are where Cloudflare dynamically chooses the appropriate type of challenge based on the characteristics of a request.
-This helps avoid [CAPTCHAs](https://www.cloudflare.com/learning/bots/how-captchas-work/), which also reduces the lifetimes of human time spent solving CAPTCHAs across the Internet.
+Managed challenges are where Khulnasoft dynamically chooses the appropriate type of challenge based on the characteristics of a request.
+This helps avoid [CAPTCHAs](https://www.Khulnasoft.com/learning/bots/how-captchas-work/), which also reduces the lifetimes of human time spent solving CAPTCHAs across the Internet.

 Unless there are specific compatibility issues or other reasons to use other types of challenges, you should use managed challenges for your various custom rules.

-Depending on the characteristics of a request, Cloudflare will choose an appropriate type of challenge, which may include but is not limited to:
+Depending on the characteristics of a request, Khulnasoft will choose an appropriate type of challenge, which may include but is not limited to:

 - A non-interactive challenge page (similar to the current [JS Challenge](#js-challenge)).
 - A custom interactive challenge (such as click a button).